Mining industry of Laos: Commodities

 Bauxite and Alumina are extracted from the Bolaven Plateau jointly with firms from Australia and China.
 Copper, gold, and silver are being extracted by the MMG Ltd in the Sepon mine and PanAust Ltd in the Phu Kham mine.
-Zinc, potash and cement production have also been recorded during 2012.
+Zinc, potash and cement production have been recorded during 2012.

 Overview

 Following the signing of the WTO agreement, Laos's investments in the mining sector were expected to rise with increased production of copper, gold, and silver.

-This list of mines in Laos is subsidiary to the list of mines article and lists working, defunct and future mines in the country and is organised by the primary mineral output.
-For practical purposes stone, marble and other quarries may be included in this list.